mariferreira00/mariferreira00/README.md

 - 🔭 ’I’m currently studying in Blue Edtech

-- 🌱  I’m currently learning Python, C# and MySql.
-Next i'll engage with .NET, Node.js and learn more of english.
+- 🌱  I’m currently learning .NET Core, Java and MySql.
+Next i'll engage with Node.js and learn more of english.

 - ❓  Ask me about C#